 Surf fishing from the beach means you will need longer rods for your set up.
-If you aim for hitting the deeper waters past the sandbars, long lines are a must, as well as surfcasting or spinning rods that are long enough to get the job done (10 – 16 feet are usually recommended for this type of fishing).
+If you aim for hitting the deeper waters past the sandbars, long lines are a must, as well as surfcasting rods that are long enough to get the job done (10 – 16 feet are usually recommended for this type of fishing).

 Various species can be found depending on what type of fishing you are doing, but the likes of flounder, speckled trout and sand trout can all be caught here.
 If you’ve never fished the area or just want a new experience, hiring one of the local Galveston fishing guides is a good bet.

 Variety of Fishing Experiences